 To see how the Company addresses the key governance principles defined in the QCA Code please click here.
 Further information on compliance with the QCA Code will be provided in our next annual report.

 Michel Casselman, Chairman

 This disclosure was last reviewed and updated on 25 September 2018

 The Company is not subject to the UK City Code on Takeovers and Mergers.

 Board Responsibilities and Committees

-Board Committees: The Board will maintain four committees to appropriately fulfill certain responsibilities of the Board of Directors.
+Board Committees: The Board will maintain one committee to appropriately fulfill certain responsibilities of the Board of Directors.

 Audit Committee: (Terms of reference) The Audit Committee is responsible for assisting the Board in monitoring accounting policies and financial reporting practices of the Company.
-The Audit Committee is comprised of Ian Lydall (Chair), Michel Casselman and Charles Isaac.
+The Audit Committee is comprised of Ian Lydall (Chair) and Michel Casselman.